nus-cs2103-AY2223S1/ip/docs/README.md

 # User Guide

-Duke is a dedicated task manager chat-bot app that helps you **record and manage your tasks.** It is designed to free user mind and **ease them in remembering all the different tasks and crucial dates in their life.** It uses **Command Line Interface (CLI)** to operate and **integrates with Graphical User Interfaces (GUI)** to enhance user experiences.
+Duke is a dedicated task manager chatBot app that helps you **record and manage your tasks.** It is designed to free user mind and **ease them in remembering all the different tasks and crucial dates in their life.** It uses **Command Line Interface (CLI)** to operate and **integrates with Graphical User Interfaces (GUI)** to enhance user experiences.

 ## Quick start